-Ensure that safeguarding and child protection files are maintained as set out in KCSIE 2023 Annex C
+Ensure that safeguarding and child protection files are maintained as set out in KCSIE 2024 Annex C.

-Enhanced DBS checks (without barred list checks unless the governor is also a volunteer at the setting) are in place for all Governors.
+Enhanced DBS checks (without barred list checks unless the governor is also a volunteer at the setting) are in place for all Governors/Proprietors/Management Committee.

-Ensure section 128 checks are undertaken as defined in KCSIE 2023.
+Ensure section 128 checks are undertaken as defined in KCSIE 2024.

-Ensure where Governing bodies hire or rent out school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) they should ensure that appropriate arrangements are in place to keep children safe.
+Ensure where Governing bodies hire or rent out school premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) they should ensure that appropriate arrangements are in place to keep children safe.